magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 testing approaching the TDD workflow, there are still few things we'd like to improve:

-1. we'like to combine the CLJ/CLJS unit testing in the same `boot` command;
+1. we'd like to combine the CLJ/CLJS unit testing in a single `boot` command;
-1. we'd like to combine the resulted combined `boot` command with the `boot dev` command in such a way that we're going to use one JVM only for all the tasks;
+1. we'd like in turn to combine the combined `boot` command with the `boot dev` command in such a way that we're going to use one JVM only for all the tasks;
-1. we'd like to call the `boot` command without passing it such a long option values;
+1. we'd like to call the `boot` command without passing it such a long option values to be remembered.

 Let's start from the first item.